zhuanghongji/SweetLogger/README.md

 # SweetLogger

-A beautiful and sweet logger for SwiftUI. 🐝
+A beautiful and sweet logger for Swift and SwiftUI. 🐝

 ## Install